manojrd21/Object-detection-Task/README.md

 ### Outputs

-- The processed video file (output_tracked.mp4) displays bounding boxes with detected classes for each frame, saved in the output folder.
+- The processed video file (output_tracked.mp4) displays bounding boxes with detected classes for each frame, displayed and saved in the output folder.

 - The analytics report (text file) summarizing:
     - Total number of frames processed